utkdigitalinitiatives/Islandora_manual/modules/tests/islandoraoaitest_xml.md

 and then the second command:

 drush -v -u 1 --uri=http://localhost islandora_batch_ingest
-#### What is the needed test environment

- a new islandora_vagrant instance, no new modules, just the standard modules from HEAD

-#### Files needed for testing

-make a directory:  /home/vagrant/test_files copy or download the test sample files there

-test-data.zip

 #### Possible ways to test & Step by Step to replicate test